willyrgfwk/riipen3/README.md

 ## Run

-To run the miner through the mine:
+To run the miner through all mines:

 ```bash
 $ npm start